thattacoguy/dotfiles/readme.md

 hey what's up

-it's easier for me to throw these files on github instead of losing them all the time, so enjoy them! they're under the [mit license], so just remember to keep that copyright notice in most things or something. talk to your ~~doctor~~ lawyer.
+it's easier for me to throw these files on github instead of losing them all the time, so enjoy them! they're under the [mit license](LICENSE.md), so just remember to keep that copyright notice in most things or something. talk to your ~~doctor~~ lawyer.

 ideally, this is system agnostic, but here's a list of configurations that i'm using and why i'm using them: